Tom Vierus Namena Marine Reserve in Fiji

 • Access to evening film screenings: Wealth Untold (Mon 20 Jul) and Super Reefs with a live panel featuring Joeli Veitayaki (Wed 22 Jul).

-• Climate Change and Corals.
+Theme: Climate Change and Corals

 Hear directly from the scientists behind the most significant coral reef findings of the past four years - from the full scale of the 4th global bleaching event, to the emerging science of resilience and coral reef hope spots that rarely make headlines.